-Claire Nunez GML Associate and Manager, Heritage Places, has extensive experience working on heritage assessments, management plans and liaising with a wide variety of stakeholders including Australian federal and state government agencies, as well as international organisations, community groups and industry representatives.
+Claire Nunez, GML Senior Associate and Manager, Heritage Places, has extensive experience working on heritage assessments, management plans and liaising with a wide variety of stakeholders including Australian federal and state government agencies, as well as international organisations, community groups and industry representatives.

 Claire provides heritage advice on major development projects and has managed consultant teams on signature projects for both public and private sector clients.
 She enjoys solving complex challenges and brings clear thinking, fresh perspectives and creativity to heritage projects.